Tuwaiq-Cloud-Computing/Database-Lab/README.md

 ## Submission:

+- Take a screen shot of creation of two tables.
 - After finishing the task take screen shot of the 2 tables records.
 - Select All employees in Human Resources and Accounting Department (take screen shot).
 - Select All employees whose salary is above 8500 (take screen shot).